Science

 • Robustly model the downstream losses of carbon dioxide once the bicarbonate ions are discharged and reach the ocean.

-This module was developed in line with the Isometric Standard and was created in collaboration between Isometric’s in-house Science Team and reviewers from Isometric’s independent Science Network of over 300 scientific experts.
+This module was developed in line with the Isometric Standard and was created through collaboration between Isometric’s in-house Science Team and reviewers from Isometric’s independent Science Network of over 300 academic experts.